1751 Concepción earthquake: Tsunami

 Between 1:05 and 1:45, the sea receded more than 1 km, and then three to five tsunami waves struck land.
 The height and force of each wave increased, and the last was the most disastrous.
 Swells were observed as far away as the port of El Callao in Peru.
 The tsunami also destroyed the new settlement at the Juan Fernández Islands, where 35 people died, including the first governor, Navarro Santaella, and his wife.

 Consequences

 The major consequence of the earthquake was the relocation of the city (14 years after the quake) from its original location, in part as a response by the residents to the successive destructions by the tsunamis of 1730 and 1751.
 The chosen location (after a long controversy between the civil authorities and the church, headed by Bishop José de Toro y Zambrano Romo) was the Valle de la Mocha, where Concepción presently lies.
 Despite this, the demonym "penquista" (referring to the original location of the city, at Penco) was kept, and is still used today.

 Aftershocks

-The earthquake had enough aftershocks that they destroyed any attempts at rebuilding, including the emergency shelters.
+The earthquake had enough aftershocks that they prevented any immediate attempts at rebuilding, including the emergency shelters.
 One of the strongest occurred on June 26, 1751.
 Approximately half a month later, the aftershocks ceased.